ChalmersGU-data-structure-courses/lab-system/README.md

   │   │              # Contains a branch 'problem' with the initial lab problem.
   │   │              # All lab group repositories are initially clones of the 'problem' branch.
   │   │              # Also contains a branch 'solution' with the official lab solution.
+  │   │              # Can be created by the lab script from a given lab directory in the code repository.
+  │   │              # Used by the lab script to fork the individual lab group projects.
   │   │
   │   └──  grading   # Grading repository, maintained by the lab scripts.
   │                  # Fetches the official problem and solution branches and submissions from individual lab groups.